ydubuc/swe-capstone-frontend/README.md

 ## Description

-This is the frontend repository of the SWE Capstone class for GTRI
+This is the frontend repository of the SWE Capstone class for GTR

 ## Installation